abhilesh/abhilesh.github.io/_drafts/bioinformaticians_toolkit.md

     <a href="https://www.docker.com/" target="_blank" rel="noopener">Docker</a>
 </span>

+Docker quickly became the de facto standard for containerization in bioinformatics.
+It allows the creation of lightweight, portable containers that ship analysis code along with the entire software environment, enabling reproducibility across different computing environments.

 <span class="tool">
     <img src="/assets/img/posts/bioinformaticians-toolkit/apptainer.svg" class="tool-icon" alt="Apptainer logo">
     <a href="https://apptainer.org/docs/user/main/introduction.html" target="blank" rel="noopener">Apptainer</a>
 </span>

+Apptainer is the preferred containerization solution for high-performance computing (HPC) environments where Docker's requirement for root privileges is a limitation.
+It allows users to run containers in user space, making it suitable for shared computing clusters.

 ### Workflow Management